 Investment banking is an advisory function.
-A lot of it is nothing more than processing market information when you're trying to win business, or managing a process on behalf of a client when you're trying to execute deals.
+Or it's supposed to be.
+However, a lot of it is nothing more than processing market information when you're trying to win business, or managing a process on behalf of a client when you're trying to execute deals.

-Only the most senior bankers are viewed as trusted advisors in the eyes of their clients - and they are a minority even among the seasoned MD cohort.
-In my experience, most senior investment bankers are scrapping to justify their expensive salaries in an ultra-competitive market.
+Most people in an investment banking division are not advisors.
+Only the most senior bankers are viewed as trusted advisors in the eyes of their clients - and they are a minority even among the seasoned managing director (MD) cohort.
+In my experience, most senior investment bankers are fighting between themselves to justify their expensive salaries in an ultra-competitive market.
 They rarely have an ability to form a long term view or stick to their beliefs (which would be the only way to gain the long term trust of their clients).
 They live by a “next quarter mentality” and when you're a junior this locks you into an endless cycle of processing and irrelevant analysis.